ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehiclePropagatorSP3.rst

 IVehiclePropagatorSP3
 =====================

-.. py:class:: IVehiclePropagatorSP3
+.. py:class:: ansys.stk.core.stkobjects.IVehiclePropagatorSP3

    IVehiclePropagator

    The SP3 propagator reads .sp3 files of type 'a' and 'c' and allows you to use multiple files in sequence.
 These files are used to provide precise GPS orbits from the National Geodetic Survey (NGS).

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehiclePropagatorSP3

 Overview
 --------